jonaskello/metal-kube/README.md

 ## Provision the first master node

+This script takes two parameters:

+1. Docker version to install.
+2. URL for a cluster-config.yml file.

-This script will install the specified versions of docker and kubernetes binaries.
-It will then run kubadm to init the node as a master, and install Canal network add-on.
-Determine which version you want of docker and kubernetes binaries and set them in env.
-Then run the script.
+It will install the version of docker specified by the firest parameter, and the version of kubernetes binaries specified in the cluster-config.yml file.

 ```bash
 # Init the first master with docker version 18.06.1~ce~3-0~ubuntu, specified cluster-config.yaml, and Canal network add-on